msyinmei/security-commons/reporting_guidelines.md

 ## Appealing the response

 Only permanent resolutions (such as bans) may be appealed.
-To appeal a decision of the working group, contact the Yin Mei and the group administrators will review the case.
+To appeal a decision of the working group, contact Yin Mei and the group administrators will review the case.
 _Revision 1.0, DRAFT
 _Reporting Guidelines derived from those of the [Stumptown Syndicate] (https://github.com/stumpsyn/policies) _Reporting Guidelines derived from those of the [Django Software Foundation](https://www.djangoproject.com/conduct/reporting/)._